 About 85% of people with MS have this form of the disease.
 In RRMS, you may have an attack of symptoms, called a relapse.
 Other times, you may have no symptoms.
 Many people will stay in this stage for years.

 The main treatment goal for RRMS is to slow the disease.
 Common therapies include:

 Disease-modifying therapies (DMTs).
 The FDA has approved more than 20 DMTs that lower the number of attacks and limit damage to your nervous system.
 DMTs are the mainstay treatment for MS. They work better if you’re younger and have limited disability.
 These drugs can’t reverse existing damage.

 All DMTs have side effects.
-Your doctor will help you picks ones that best fit your condition and lifestyle.
+Your doctor will help you pick one that best fit your condition and lifestyle.
 You can take them as a pill, an injection, or as an intravenous (IV) infusion.
 If one doesn’t help, you may try others.
-The most common DMTs for this type of MS include:
+The DMTs for this type of MS include:

 - Glatiramer acetate (Copaxone, Glatopa)

 Corticosteroids.
 You may get one of these powerful steroids when you have a serious relapse.
 You get it through an IV.
 You’ll take it for 3-5 days.
 Common corticosteroids include dexamethasone (Decadron) and methylprednisolone (Solu-Medrol).
 You may need steroids if you have serious vision problems or trouble walking.
 But many attacks go away on their own without treatment.
 After one of the high-dose steroids, your doctor may also put you on a dose of an oral steroid, prednisone.